openlabs/nereid-project/doc/source/project.rst

 **Nereid Project** is an open-source collaborative development platform offered by Team Openlabs.
 It is mainly used for managing project processes.
-While it could be used for managing any kind of projects, it is primarily used at Openlabs to manage software projects.
+While it could be used for managing any kind of project, it is primarily used at Openlabs to manage software projects.
 It is designed to help organise projects & tasks.
-The aim is to connect everything together on a single interface, avoiding unecessary time consumption, and track project's progress, task's status, shared files, time spent on individual tasks.
+The aim is to connect everything together on a single interface, avoiding unnecessary time consumption, and track project's progress, task's status, shared files, time spent on individual tasks.

+* Break project into multiple tasks, assign to project teammates to collaborate
+* Gantt chart provides deep insights about progress
+* Collaborative dashboard ties everything together
+* Upload files from personal desktop, or internet link
+* Organize efforts-Easily create, assign, and comment on tasks, so user always know what's getting done and who's doing it.
+* Puts tasks together, so user can go to one place for all the history of the work.
+* notifications via email make it effortless to stay on top of the details that matter to user.

+and much more...

 Overview
 --------